 Commentary On Buddhist Vocations:

 One of the major strengths of OEB is how it honors two Buddhist traditions.
-Shi Shen-Xi’s lineage is both Ch’an and Soto Zen with a dose of neo-pragmatic philosophical thought, and Shi Yao Xin’s is Ch’an influenced by the esoteric yet grounded in 21st century realities.
-We also recognize the importance of the spiritual element that is to be considered absolutely necessary for monastic vocations structuring a life dedicated to living a more formal Buddhist practice as a contemplative priest that balances cleric responsibilities along side being engaged in our local communities needs as opportunities arise.
+Our founder’s lineage is both Ch’an and Soto Zen with a dose of neo-pragmatic philosophical thought, and Our Sub-Prier’s is Ch’an influenced by the esoteric yet grounded in 21st century realities.
+We also recognize the importance of the spiritual element that is to be considered absolutely necessary for a monastic life dedicated to living a more formal Buddhist practice as a contemplative monk that balances responsibilities along side being engaged in our local communities needs as opportunities arise.
 The richness of OEB is that our community is an international one.
 Thus, various cultural expectations and differences often drive our social and individual practice structure.
-How wonderful a cleric’s life can be, especially for us Westerners engaged in creatively defining how one can live our vows respecting the traditions of the past but balanced with the realities imposed by modernity.
+How wonderful a monk’s life can be, especially for us Westerners engaged in creatively defining how one can live our vows respecting the traditions of the past but balanced with the realities imposed by modernity.

 This gift of a life lived by vows is a wealth taken by us in order to be shared.
-Our study life, our ministry, making ourselves accessible to others, our private contemplative practice, and our community practice with each other is a treasure.
+Our study life making ourselves accessible to others, our private contemplative practice, and our community practice with each other is a treasure.
 This treasure is the foundation of everything that we do, if we are to do it with happiness and charity of mind.
 This is the foundation by which we live this life with continuous generosity.
 But there is a balance that must be achieved too.
 The word ‘monk’ comes from the Greek ‘monos’ which typically means alone.
 Stephen Batchelor in an existential approach to Buddhism, uses the expression ‘alone with others.’
-That is the balance we try to achieve as priests.
+That is the balance we try to achieve as monks.
 We fortify ourselves in a room alone in order to engage fully with others with out the inhibitors one finds in the traditional monastic experience.
-We feel we are walking the middle path for Buddhist leaders.
+We feel we are walking the middle path as Buddhist leaders in our community.